 First, he was immediately rushed to the nearest hospital.
 Then, they airlifted Hunter from there to a larger medical facility.
 Doctors began assessing the damage and found a completely destroyed rib cage and multiple lacerated organs.
 In addition, his spine had been severely damaged.
 This left him paraplegic even after an intense 7-hour surgery.
 It was not until 2 weeks later that Hunter would wake up from his coma.
 Eventually, he could begin the process of determining his life’s course from there.

 All throughout rehab, Hunter’s supportive and understanding group of friends and family helped him get back into the swing of things.
 Returning to school after his accident, he earned his Bachelor’s in finance and hopes to achieve his MBA in the near future.

-In 2018 he met and married his wife, Sophie, who will serve as Hunter’s dive buddy during his trip.
-He started a blog on to express his feelings and perspective on life after the injury as well as sharing important events going on in his world.
+In 2018, he met and married his wife, Sophie, who will serve as Hunter’s dive buddy during his trip.
+He started a blog to express his feelings and perspective on life after the injury as well as sharing important events going on in his world.
 It’s a great read for anyone going through the pain of a spinal cord injury or similar debilitating ailments.

 Also, Hunter’s cousins, being SODA certified, told Hunter he should go talk to them, as they offered adaptive diving.
 The rest is history.
 Straightaway, he applied to be a dive pirate!